sassoftware/esp-kubernetes/operator/README.md

 * View output files written to the persistent store by running projects
 * Copy large binary model files for analytics (ASTORE files) to the persistent store
-* Back up the H2 database file to which the ESP metering server writes.

-Sample manifests to deploy filebrowser are located in the deploy
-directory:

-     deploy/fileb.yaml        -- deploy the filebrowser pod
-     deploy/ingres-fileb.yaml -- create an ingress for the filebrowser

-The Ingress created for the filebrowser is: `espfb.<namespace>.sas.com`.
-The file browser is fixed with the root of its filesystem to `<namespace>/` so that the deployed filebrowser cannot access and data on the persistent store that might belong to a similar deployment in another namespace.

-When asked for a username/password to access the filebrowser, use `admin/admin`.

-For more information, see [filebroswer.xyz](https://filebrowser.xyz/).

 ### Examples